GrieferAtWork/KOSmk4/readme.md

 	- Force a full re-build of everything (except for re-formatting the KOS disk image)
 	- Passed by default when selecting `Rebuild kernel` in Visual Studio
 - `--format-error-messages`
-	- Format GCC's and LD's error messages in forms such as `file:line[:column]:...` into what is accepted by Visual Studio's `file(line[,column]) : ...` format (allowing you to click such lines within build output)
+	- Format GCC's and LD's error messages from forms such as `file:line[:column]:...` into what is accepted by Visual Studio's `file(line[,column]) : ...` format (allowing you to click such lines within build output)
 	- Passed by default when building was started by pressing CTRL+SHIFT+B in Visual Studio
 - `--`
 	- Join the remainder of the argument list into a single string seperated by 1-wide space characters and pass that string into the emulator for use as the kernel commandline